ch-ezey/Motive/README.md

 - **Firebase:** As the backend and database solution.
 - **Android Studio:** For emulation and testing.

-## License
-This project is open-source and available under the [MIT License](LICENSE.md).
-Feel free to explore, fork, or use it as a reference for your own projects.

 ## Contact
-For inquiries, collaborations, or questions, you can reach me at [Your Email Address].
+For inquiries, collaborations, or questions, you can reach me at [cezey01@gmail.com].

 Thank you for visiting this repository and sharing in the excitement of "Motive."
 Together, we're making student life more fun and memorable!